BlakerBlaker/Portfolio-Website/docs/projects/ambercycle.md

 ![Lab Reactor Filter Base](ambercycle/lab-scale-reactors\20190222_172235.jpg)

-Tri-Clamp parts were leveraged as often as possible to spped up the assembly process and allow for fast changes to the design.
+Tri-Clamp parts were leveraged as often as possible to speed up the assembly process and allow for fast changes to the design.

 ![Assembled Lab-Scale Reactor](ambercycle/lab-scale-reactors\20190225_192345.jpg)